jbasen/Crestron-Home-Assistant/README.md

 let me know.
 You can send me an email at the address in the module help.
 Thanks

 Releases:
+v1.1 -
+1. Added support for fans that don't support presets and whose speed can only be set by a %
-v1.01 -
+2. Misc. internal code improvements v1.01 -
 1. Changed processor type in demo program to make it easier to load to any 4-series processor
 2. Reduced signal traffic on feedback signals from modules - Alarm Control Panel, Analog Sensor,